Dynamic and Runtime Application Configuration

 .

-By default, componenets will not have access to the LLM models unless granted explicit access through the component.ai_models
+By default, components will not have access to the LLM models unless granted explicit access through the component.ai_models

 entry in the component manifest within spin.toml